kaloian343/Password_Generator/README.md

-This is a simple console app that generates secure random passwords ALso this is my first C# project and GitHub repo
+This is a simple console app that generates secure random passwords.
+Also this is my first C# project and GitHub repo.
 You can customise the password length and it includes lower case, upper case, numbers and symbols